Contents

 University of Florence, Florence, Italy

-Research Keywords: cellular and molecular mechanisms of hepatic inflammation and fibrogenesis, pathophysiology of nonalcoholic steatohepatitis, hepatobiliary neoplasia, non-invasive evaluation of liver fibrosis
+Research Keywords: Cellular and molecular mechanisms of hepatic inflammation and fibrogenesis, pathophysiology of nonalcoholic steatohepatitis, hepatobiliary neoplasia, non-invasive evaluation of liver fibrosis

 Dr. Chiara Raggi E-Mail